-Letting your children make a few mistakes (like spending all their hard-earned savings, originally earmarked for a hot-wheels car, on fake tattoos instead) is part of the learning process.
-You can put limits on what they spend their money on – for example, you might discourage them from buying bubblegum or lollies if that interferes with their appetite for nutritious food or you want to protect their teeth from decay.
+Letting your children make a few mistakes – like spending all their hard-earned savings, originally earmarked for a hot-wheels car, on fake tattoos instead – is part of the learning process.
+But it’s OK to put limits on what they spend their money on.
+For example, you might discourage them from buying bubblegum or lollies if that interferes with their appetite for nutritious food or you want to protect their teeth from decay.

 Learning about money

 Your child learns a lot by watching you and how you deal with money.
-Spending, saving, withdrawing or donating money – they’re all chances to teach your child more about the basics around money.
+Spending, saving, withdrawing or donating money – they’re all chances to teach your child more about the basics of money management.